A note on mock automorphic forms and the BPS index: Abstract

 \section{Abstract}

-We show that mock automorphic forms obtained from weak harmonic Maa{\ss} forms give rise to nontrivial $(\g,K)$-cohomology, providing evidence for replacing the `holomorphic' condition with `cohomological' when generalizing to general reductive groups.
-We note that such a candidate allows for growing Fourier coefficients, in contrast to automorphic forms under the Miatello-Wallach conjecture.
-The second part of this note surveys the connection with BPS black hole counts as a physical motivation for introducing mock automorphic forms.
+We discuss mock automorphic forms from the point of view of representation theory, that is, obtained from weak harmonic Maa{\ss} forms give rise to nontrivial $(\g,K)$-cohomology.
+We consider the possibility of replacing the `holomorphic' condition with `cohomological' when generalizing to general reductive groups.
+Such a candidate allows for growing Fourier coefficients, in contrast to automorphic forms under the Miatello-Wallach conjecture.
+In the second part, we provide an overview of the connection with BPS black hole counts as a physical motivation for studying mock automorphic forms.

 The study of mock modular forms began with Ramanujan's introduction of mock theta functions, but precisely because of their lack of modularity, they were not well-understood and their immediate applications were not clear to many.
 More recently, largely motivated by problems in physics, mock modular forms have become a subject of increasing importance.